 About the Tour

-History On Fire PodcastJoin Geek Nation Tours for its most horse-ridin’, gun-totin’, whiskey-drinkin’, rootinest, tootinest tour ever.
-This Epic tour will include heart-pounding adventure as we explore the final days of the American Old West.
-You will join a band of ruthless adventurers as we tour the countryside of Wyoming, South Dakota and Montana.
+Join Geek Nation Tours for its most horse-ridin’, gun-totin’, whiskey-drinkin’, rootinest, tootinest tour ever.
+This Epic tour will include heart-pounding adventure as we explore the final days of the American Old West focusing on the Sioux War.
+You will join a band of ruthless adventurers as we tour the countryside of South Dakota, Wyoming and Montana.
 We will explore the causes of the Great Sioux War and not only the battles that lead up to Little Big Horn but also one of the last of the conflicts – the Battle of Wolf Mountain.
-We will see not only that battle but also the Fort Phil Kearny and Fetterman Massacre areas, The Battlefield of Where the Girl Saved Her Brother or Battle of Rosebud and of course have detailed locally guided tours covering the Battle of Little Big Horn.
+We will see not only where that battle took place but also the Fort Phil Kearny and Fetterman Massacre areas, The Battlefield of Where the Girl Saved Her Brother or Battle of Rosebud and of course have detailed locally guided tours covering the Battle of Little Big Horn.
 We will also look into the personalities of the conflict like Crazy Horse, Sitting Bull and of course the controversial George Custer.
 We will examine not only the many contradictions of his personality, his publicly loved and larger-than-life career but also his final act and how it created one of the most loved and hated myths in American History.
 We plan to give you as many perspectives on the war as possible and discuss many of the terms associated with this time in history like Massacre, Defeat and even Last Stand.
+But that is not all!
+Expect to hop on a horse and ride of the actual route George Custer took that fateful day, and while this will be a tour of high-adventure we hope to keep the gunfights to a minimum.

 Professor Bolelli and Geek Nation Tours will bring battlefields alive by taking you to battlefields you have always wanted to visit.
 Expect large doses of excitement and awe while you experience another of Daniele’s and History on Fire’s main concepts – that history is interesting and fun!